RoudiOlding/FirstOldingSoftwareProyect/README.md

-#This is my first repo on github, and I´m gonna upload my first proyect of software "Anitrack", so . . .
+#This is my first repo on github, and I´m gonna upload a proyect of software called "Anitrack", so . . .
 Keep watching!